Learning from Biased and Costly Data Sources: Minimax-optimal Data Collection under a Budget: Introduction

 \paragraph{Effective sample size} A key quantity in our analysis is the \emph{effective sample size}, which quantifies how well we can estimate a population quantity when data comes from different sources.
 To define this, for a sampling plan $\vn$, let $\qavg = (\vone^\top \vn)^{-1}\sum_{m=1}^Mn_m \qSm$ be the mixture distribution over the group identities.
 For a fixed set of source group distributions $\{\qSm\}_{m\in[M]}$, we define the effective sample size $\neff(\vn, q)$ for a sampling plan $\vn$ with respect to a target distribution $q$ over groups as:

 That is, the effective sample size is the total number of samples collected divided by the discrepancy measure $\dd{q}{\qavg}$.
 The discrepancy measure satisfies $\dd{a}{b}\geq1\,$, with equality only when $a=b\,$.
-It also satisfies $\dd{a}{b}=\exp(\DD{2}{a}{b}) = \DD{\chi^2}{a}{b}+1\,$, where $D_2$ is the R\'enyi-2 divergence \citep{Rényi1961MeasuresEntropy} and $D_{\chi^2}$ is the $\chi^2$ divergence.
+It also satisfies $\dd{a}{b}=\exp(\DD{2}{a}{b}) = \DD{\chi^2}{a}{b}+1\,$, where $D_2$ is the R\'enyi-2 divergence \citep{Rényi1961MeasuresEntropy} and $D_{\chi^2}$ is the $\chi^2$-divergence.

 \paragraph{Lower bound (\S~\ref{sec:me-lbs})} Our first result establishes a lower bound on the risk achievable by any policy.
 As we will see, this lower bound also informs the design of an optimal policy for this problem.
-To state the result, define $\avgcost(\vn) = (\vone^\top \vn)^{-1}\vc^\top \vn$ as the \emph{average sample cost} of a sampling plan $\vn$.

-\begin{restatable}[Informal]{theorem}{melb} The minimax risk~\eqref{eqn:mmriskpm} satisfies the following lower bound, where $\nstarT$ is the sampling plan $\vn$ which maximizes $\neff(\vn, \qT)$ subject to the constraint $\vc^\top \vn \leq B$.
+To state the result, define $\avgcost(\vn) = (\vone^\top \vn)^{-1}\vc^\top \vn$ as the \emph{average sample cost} of a sampling plan $\vn$. {Theorem~\ref{thm:me-lb}} \begin{thm:me-lb}[Informal] The minimax risk~\eqref{eqn:mmriskpm} satisfies the following lower bound, where $\nstarT$ is the sampling plan $\vn$ which maximizes $\neff(\vn, \qT)$ subject to the constraint $\vc^\top \vn \leq B$.
 We have,

-\end{restatable} The lower bound illustrates that the effective sample size is a key quantity in this problem, as we see the familiar $\sigma^2/n$ bound on the risk, except with $n$ replaced by the effective sample size of $\nstarT$.
+\end{thm:me-lb} The lower bound illustrates that the effective sample size is a key quantity in this problem, as we see the familiar $\sigma^2/n$ bound on the risk, except with $n$ replaced by the effective sample size of $\nstarT$.

 \emph{Proof outline.} The proof, which is a key technical contribution of this work, builds on the common technique of lower bounding the worst-case risk over $\meandist$ by the expected risk of the Bayes estimator under a suitably chosen prior.
 However, the typical choice for this technique, leveraging normal-normal conjugacy, does not work in our setting, as we assume a bounded domain for the means (recall that the problem is hopeless without boundedness).
 We instead utilize a uniform prior, requiring study of the expected variance of a truncated normal posterior distribution.
 We then recover appropriate dependence on $\neff(\vn,\qT)$ via a decomposition of an intractable integral appearing in the posterior variance into 3 regions, carefully chosen to leverage normal distribution properties and a Gaussian tail lower bound technique.